 A ZFIR number assigned by the vehicle manufacturer which shall be used in all related correspondence.

-A description of each class or category of California-certified vehicles affected including make, model, model year, test group and such other information as may be required to identify the vehicles affected.
+A description of each class or category of California-certified vehicles affected including make, model, model year, test group and other information needed to distinguish the vehicles affected from the vehicle manufacturer’s unaffected vehicles.

-A description of the specific propulsion-related part or battery that failed or was replaced or repaired under warranty, the failure, and the probable cause of the failure.
+A description of the specific propulsion-related part or battery that failed or was otherwise the subject of the warranty claims, the failure, and the probable cause of the failure.

-The number and percentage of vehicles in each test group for which a failure of the specific propulsion-related part or battery was identified.
+The numbers and percentages of vehicles in each test group for which unscreened warranty claims and screened warranty claims concerning the specific propulsion-related part or battery were identified.

-The total number and percentage of unscreened warranty claims and failures of the specific propulsion-related part or battery projected to occur during the test group's useful life and a description of the method used to project this number.
+The total number and percentage of unscreened warranty claims and failures of the specific propulsion-related part or battery projected to occur during the test group's useful life, as identified under CCR, title 13, section 1962.4(d)(2), and a description of the method used to project these numbers.

-An estimated date when the failure of a specific component will reach the levels specified in subsection (f)(1)(A).
+An estimated date when the screened warranty claims concerning a specific component will reach the levels specified in subsection (f)(1)(A).

-Subsequent to the filing of a ZFIR for a test group, a vehicle manufacturer shall submit quarterly reports through the remainder of the applicable warranty period for the specific propulsion-related parts or battery that are the subject of the ZFIR that utilize the most recent information for the test group to update the number and percentage of unscreened warranty claims and estimated actual failures consistent with the findings of (e)(2)(E).
-ZFIR report updates shall be submitted to the Chief, Emissions Certification and Compliance Division.
+Subsequent to the filing of a ZFIR for a test group, a vehicle manufacturer shall submit quarterly reports through the remainder of the applicable warranty period for the specific propulsion-related parts or battery that are the subject of the ZFIR.
+The quarterly reports must utilize the most recent information for the test group to update the number and percentage of unscreened warranty claims and screened warranty claims consistent with the findings of (e)(2)(E).

 Zero Emission Vehicle (ZEV) Information Reports